-Oxide is a monthly show about people recombining the elements of our economy to find better ways to care for ourselves and our planet.
+Oxide is a show about people recombining the elements of our economy to find better ways to care for ourselves and our planet.
+Oxide is currently on hiatus as the show is reformatted during its transformation into a podcast.
+Stay tuned for new developments coming soon.

 Oxide seeks to understand economic innovation emerging from necessity and goodwill.
 The show offers stories of people questioning cultural beliefs around commerce, currency and exchange of any kind, to widen our understanding of wealth and well-being.